bogadrian/gatsby-final/src/posts/the-most-reactish-error.md

 Simply: Don’t do anything in a component if you are not in it anymore (you moved away) – you don’t see it on the screen – but it is still there, mounted on the DOM!

 The error tells us that we should “unsubscribe” from whatever we are doing in that component!

 Usually, the async operations happens in an useEffect hook, but this does not matter!

-To clean whatever, we are doing asynchronously in that component and let it die in peace, we “must” tell to that asynchronous operation to stop, no matter if it is still pending!
+To clean whatever we are doing asynchronously in that component and let it die in peace, we “must” tell to that asynchronous operation to stop, no matter if it is still pending!
 How can we do this?

 Well, the article cited above explain it is a good way!